michalpiszczek/nonstdlib/README.md

 ### Summary

 This a summary of the operations supported by each Collection, but does not fully capture all their behavior.
-Please see the respective interfaces for complete details.
+Please see the interfaces for complete details.

 Operations supported by all Collections (details: `collection/collection.go`):